TerminalAddict/ta.com-website/_posts/2021-07-21-Wildcard-SSL-Certs-Using-Dehydrated.md

 and let `chmod 755 /etc/dehydrated/wildcard_hook.sh`

 > Note:
-> This bash script usses nsupdate, which is part of the dnsutils package
+> This bash script uses nsupdate, which is part of the dnsutils package
 > So install dnsutils if you need to